renaissance-publishing/renaissance/content/chapters/26-items.md

 This small glass vile contains a clear liquid.
 When shaken, it produces a bright light: it shines brightly enough that a character holding it can see clearly for 20m around them.
-Once it is lit, it will continue to shine brightly for 20 minutes, and then dimly for 20 minutes thereafter—although shaking it again will cause it to begin shining brightly once more.
+Once it is lit, it will continue to shine brightly for 20 minutes, and then dimly for 20 minutes thereafter — although shaking it again will cause it to begin shining brightly once more.

 ### Moderate